 How successful is sclerotherapy?

 It depends on the following considerations.
-The term “sclerotherapy” usually refers to injection of a specific liquid substance into a blood vessel, usually either varicose or spider vein, for its elimination.
-Both of them represent not an independent disease, but rather a symptom of so-called “superficial venous insufficiency”, appropriate treatment of which almost always leads to permanent disappearance of the above varicosities and spiders.
-In this case, any remaining varicose and spider veins can be easy eradicated forever with the sclerotherapy.
+The term “sclerotherapy” usually refers to the injection of a specific liquid substance into a blood vessel, usually either varicose or spider vein, for its elimination.
+Both of them represent not an independent disease, but rather a symptom of the so-called “superficial venous insufficiency”, appropriate treatment of which almost always leads to permanent disappearance of the above varicosities and spiders.
+In this case, any remaining varicose and spider veins can be easy eradicated forever with sclerotherapy.
 Alternatively, when varicose and spider veins are treated by themselves or prior to the treatment of venous insufficiency, they always re-appear and multiply in the same location or in its vicinity after a short interval.
-Furthermore, injection of the sclerosing agent in setting of untreated superficial venous insufficiency can compromise deep venous system and lead, therefore, to permanent disability.
+Furthermore, the injection of the sclerosing agent in the setting of untreated superficial venous insufficiency can compromise the deep venous system and lead, therefore, to permanent disability.

 Visiting Dr. Khitin was a refreshing experience.
 I've visited multiple physicians and it looks like most of them treated me like a number.
 Dr. Khitin has an amazing ability to patiently explain all of the intricacies of the disease.
 Treatment went smooth.
 I feel 15 years younger!
 Thanks doc! –Anastasia L., Manhattan NY